dahlia/cjk-compsci-terms/README.md

 but to some extent they have their own parts.
 And this is no different in computer science translations.

-This page contains a comparison table of how computer science terms, mostly derived from English, are translated and called in different regions of Sinosphere.
+This page contains comparison tables of how computer science terms, mostly derived from English, are translated and called in different regions of Sinosphere.